 McDonald’s had a modest start in Britain.
 First day takings at Woolwich were an underwhelming £98.
 However, a reporter for the Daily Mail was impressed by “that quintessentially American classlessness about the place – a sense that minks and mackintoshes could mingle here without any sense of self-consciousness”.

-A Big Mac cost 45p.
+A Big Mac sold for 45p.
 This was on par with the price charged for an equivalent Wimpy hamburger, which used soybean as a filler, unlike the pure beef McDonald’s product.

 McDonald’s preferred to source ingredients locally, but until it reached scale the company was unable to convince British suppliers to meet its exacting product specifications.
 An exception was Hawley’s of Birmingham, who won the bread bun contract after nine months of negotiations in August 1974.